Recent Water Damage Posts

 Washing machine flooding is problematic for several different reasons.
 The water source is known as white water, potable and safe.
 If the leakage source is from the washing machine drum or the drainage hose, then gray water is the result.
 This is called category 2 water and holds contaminants from soiled clothing, detergent chemicals, and possibly debris contacting the water.
 This can lead to illness upon exposure to skin or ingestion.
 Once excessive water pooling has transpired, your Lawrence property can be subjected to unwanted structural damage or mold infestation.

 Washing machines break down for several reasons, but one of the most common causes is a water supply line connection that loosens or bursts.
 When you turn your washing machine on, you likely feel a slight jolt because of the water flowing through the line.
 This causes a pop of pressure within the hoses.
 Eventually, the hoses will start to weaken from normal wear and tear.
 A large bubble in the hose may be the first indication of a washing machine “aneurysm”.
 Inspect periodically and consider replacing hoses every 5 to 6 years.

 Another reason that your washing machine may start to flood results when a drain hose becomes disconnected.
 Your drain hose enables water to exit the machine under pressure.
 This flow is stronger than gravity flow, thus allowing for wider dispersion of water.
 A simple knock can dislodge the drainage hose from the back wall housing the drainage pipe.
-SERVPRO of Lawrence/Ottawa and East Topeka suggests securing the hose to the housing of the drainage system.
+SERVPRO of Lawrence/Ottawa suggests securing the hose to the housing of the drainage system.